Mayankkatheriya/Mct_4/Abhishek-Typing_speed_test/README.md

-Typing Speed Test Game
+Typing Speed Test Game<br>
-Overview
+Overview:<br>
 Welcome to the Typing Speed Test Game!
 This interactive and engaging game is designed to help users improve their typing speed and accuracy.
-Whether you're a beginner looking to enhance your keyboard skills or an advanced typist aiming to break your personal speed record, this game is for you.
+Whether you're a beginner looking to enhance your keyboard skills or an advanced typist aiming to break your personal speed record, this game is for you.<br>

-Features
+Features:<br>
-User-Friendly Interface: The game boasts a simple and intuitive interface, making it accessible to users of all skill levels.
+User-Friendly Interface: The game boasts a simple and intuitive interface, making it accessible to users of all skill levels.<br>

 Time-Based Challenges: Test your typing speed under pressure with time-based challenges.
 Set the timer and see how many words you can accurately type before the clock runs out.

 Accuracy Tracking: Keep track of your typing accuracy percentage.
 Receive instant feedback on your errors and learn from them to become a more precise typist.

 Progress Tracking: Monitor your progress over time with detailed statistics.
-Track your words-per-minute (WPM) and observe how your typing speed evolves with practice.
+Track your words-per-minute (WPM) and observe how your typing speed evolves with practice.<br>